GSCRL/bracketeer/README.md

 GSCRL uses `192.168.8.250` due to the DHCP range by default of our [travel router](https://www.amazon.com/GL-iNet-GL-SFT1200-Secure-Travel-Router/dp/B09N72FMH5).
 Anything will work, but be consistent and set the netmask properly (/24 | 255.255.255.0 by default)

 GSCRL *also* sets a DNS override in the DNS server on the travel router to make `192.168.8.250` point to `arena.gscrl.org`.
 This was a legacy holdover from when using slow-rotating but externally validated Let's Encrypt setups even offline, but was retained for convenience.

+### Tip

+Be sure if using Windows to have Windows Firewall set to a "private" network, otherwise the webserver running on port 80 *will* be blocked.

 ## Additional Tools